Financial Independence for Women: Build Freedom and Security

 The Future of Women and Tech in Finance

-Key Takeaway – Technology as the Equalizer
+Key Takeaway – Technology as a Financial Equalizer

 Chapter 8 – Building Confidence and Financial Literacy for Women